BP resumes oil flows via Baku-Supsa pipeline

-BAKU, June 16 BP said on Saturday it has resumed oil supplies via the Baku-Supsa pipeline, halted on May 15 due to maintenance.
+BAKU BP (BP.L) said on Saturday it has resumed oil supplies via the Baku-Supsa pipeline, halted on May 15 due to maintenance.

 "The flows have been resumed after a month-long halt," Tamam Bayatly, a spokeswoman for BP-Azerbaijan, said.